OpenLMIS/openlmis-template-service/TESTING.md

 ### Supported Devices

-OpenLMIS 3.0 is only officially supporting desktop browsers with use of a pointer (mouse, trackpad, etc).
+OpenLMIS 3.0 only officially supports desktop browsers with a pointer (mouse, trackpad, etc.).
 The UI will not necessarily support touch interfaces without a mouse pointer, such as iPad or other tablets.
-For now, we do not need to conduct testing or file bugs for tablets, smart watches, or other devices.
+For now, we do not need to conduct tests or file bugs for tablets, smart watches or other devices.

 ### Screen Size

 We suggest testing with the most popular screen sizes:
-1. 1000 x 600 (this is a popular resolution for older desktop screen sizes; it is the 16:9 equivalent of the age-old 1024x768 size)
+1. 1000 x 600 (this is a popular resolution for older desktop screen sizes; it is the 16:9 equivalent of the age-old 1024x768 size);
-2. 1300 x 975 (this is a popular resolution for newer laptop or desktop screens)
+2. 1300 x 975 (this is a popular resolution for newer laptop or desktop screens).

 The UI should work on screens within that range of sizes.
-Screen size can be simulated in any browser by changing the size of the browser window or using Chrome developer tools.
+The screen size can be simulated in any browser by changing the size of the browser window or with the use of the Chrome developer tools.

-### Bandwidth

-OpenLMIS version 3 is tested using a bandwidth of 384 Kbps, which is equivalent to a 3G (WCDMA standard) connection.
-We recommend end users using either this speed or higher for optimal usability.

 ## Responsibility

 Developers (all teams):
-* Write unit tests for all code (we want test coverage of 80%-100%; currently it is 25%-40%, perhaps because some tests are disabled currently; see [Sonar](sonar.openlmis.org).
+* Writing unit tests for all code (we want test coverage to reach 80%-100%);
-* Write integration tests and components tests as assigned in tickets or as part of acceptance criteria.
+* Writing integration and component tests as assigned in tickets or as a part of the acceptance criteria.

 ### Communication

-Weekly meetings are scheduled to discuss QA topics and the daily communication is completed in the #QA slack channel for OpenLMIS.
-The weekly meeting notes are maintained in [QA Weekly meeting notes](https://openlmis.atlassian.net/wiki/spaces/OP/pages/114170699/QA+Weekly+meeting+notes).
+QA meetings are scheduled to discuss testing-related topics, and the daily communication is held on the #QA slack channel for OpenLMIS.
+The meeting notes are maintained on the [QA Weekly meeting notes](https://openlmis.atlassian.net/wiki/spaces/OP/pages/114170699/QA+Weekly+meeting+notes) page.

 ## QA Testing Workflow within a Sprint